pmdjdias/ua_computerVision/#06 - GeometricTransforms_Features/README.md

 ```

 Print the estimated matrix and compute the different transformation parameters from the matrix to check if the transform was correctly evaluated.
-You may use the following formulas (import the math package) to compute the transformation parameters:
+You may use the following formulas (import the math package) to compute the transformation parameters (you may ignore scaling):

 Considering that